-- 170. The applicant proposes to grow both GM canola and non-GM canola in the trial sites.
-The draft licence limits the plants that can be intentionally grown in the planting area to the GMOs, non-GM canola, and any plants approved in writing by the Regulator.
-As non-GM canola may be mingled with or fertilised by GM canola, a standard licence condition has been proposed requiring non-GM canola plants grown in a trial site to be treated as if they are GMOs.
-This measure manages the dispersal or persistence of GM seed (Risk scenario 2). - 171.
-The applicant proposes that GM plants or products from the GM plants would not be used in commercial human food or animal feed, and this requirement has been included in the draft licence.
-This condition would maintain the risk context by restricting the exposure of people and desirable animals to the GMOs via consumption (Risk scenario 1) and would also minimise dispersal of the GMOs by livestock or during transport or processing for human food or animal feed use (Risk scenario 2). - 172.
-The GM canola is not expected to be toxic (Chapter 1 Section 4.3), so there are no specific controls proposed to manage increased toxicity to people or animals.
-General controls included in the draft licence will limit exposure of people to the GMOs. - 173.
-Any human sensory testing must be approved by a Human Research Ethics Committee in accordance with the National Statement on Ethical Conduct in Human Research.
-This condition would maintain the risk context by restricting the exposure of people to the GM canola by consumption (Risk scenario 1). - 174.
-People who are allergic to β-casein or the other potentially allergenic protein constituent of the fusion protein could have an allergic reaction to GM canola as a result of the genetic modification.
+171. The applicant proposes to grow both GM canola and non-GM canola in the trial sites.
+The licence limits the plants that can be intentionally grown in the planting area to the GMOs, non-GM canola, and any plants approved in writing by the Regulator.
+As non-GM canola may be mingled with or fertilised by GM canola, a standard licence condition has been imposed requiring non-GM canola plants grown in a trial site to be treated as if they are GMOs.
+This measure manages the dispersal or persistence of GM seed (Risk scenario 2).

+172. The applicant proposes that GM plants or products from the GM plants would not be used in commercial human food or animal feed, and this requirement has been included in the licence.
+This condition would maintain the risk context by restricting the exposure of people and desirable animals to the GMOs via consumption (Risk scenario 1) and would also minimise dispersal of the GMOs by livestock or during transport or processing for human food or animal feed use (Risk scenario 2).

+173. The GM canola is not expected to be toxic (Chapter 1 Section 4.3), so there are no specific controls proposed to manage increased toxicity to people or animals.
+General controls included in the licence will limit exposure of people to the GMOs.

+174. Any human sensory testing must be approved by a Human Research Ethics Committee (HREC) in accordance with the National Statement on Ethical Conduct in Human Research.
+This condition would maintain the risk context by ensuring exposure of people to products derived from the GM canola would be conducted under the oversight of a HREC.
+This ensures (among other considerations) that those conducting sensory testing would be required to consider risks and benefits of the research, to consider appropriate exclusion criteria for participants, and that participants are informed of risks, including potential allergenicity, and informed consent is provided prior to testing.

+175. People who are allergic to the constituents of the fusion protein could have an allergic reaction to GM canola as a result of the genetic modification.
 The applicant has proposed to restrict trial site access to authorised personnel.
-People working with the GM canola could be exposed to potentially allergenic $\beta$ -casein fusion proteins expressed in seeds via contact with the GM canola seeds.
-However, allergic reactions to casein proteins via dermal contact is rare and both introduced proteins are too large to penetrate the skin to cause allergenicity (Section 2.4.1).
-Due to the limited scale of the proposed trial, only a limited number of people would be exposed to the GM canola, but it is possible that one or more of those people could have a known allergy to milk proteins or to the other fusion protein constituent.
+Due to the limited scale of the proposed trial, a limited number of people would be exposed to the GM canola.
 Consequences of allergic reactions to these proteins can be severe, including anaphylaxis.
-Although the $\beta$ -casein fusion proteins would be expressed using a seed-specific promoter, the GM canola has not been characterised for fusion protein expression levels in seeds or other tissues.
-Therefore, it is possible $\beta$ -casein fusion proteins could be expressed in tissues other than seeds.
-Therefore, an additional draft licence condition is included to not engage personnel with a known allergy to the proteins expressed as a result of modifications in the GM canola to conduct dealings that may expose them to the GM canola.
-It is considered that the proposed condition is appropriate to protect people with known allergies to these proteins from contact with GM canola seed (Risk scenario 1).
+Therefore, an additional licence condition is included to not engage personnel with a known allergy to the proteins expressed as a result of modifications in the GM canola to conduct dealings that may expose them to the GM canola.
+It is considered that the imposed condition is appropriate to protect people with known allergies to these proteins from contact with GM canola seed (Risk scenario 1).

-175. The applicant has proposed fencing around trial sites to restrict access by large animals.
+176. The applicant has proposed fencing around trial sites to restrict access by large animals.
 This would limit exposure to GM canola to large animals through direct contact with plant material (e.g. through grazing).
 If consumed, potential harm to desirable animals from the introduced genetic elements is expected to be minimal.
-In addition, the draft licence requires that the GMOs must not be used in a way that results in its use as animal feed, which would restrict access to the GMOs by animals.
-Therefore, the draft licence does not impose the use of fencing at trial sites.
+In addition, the licence requires that the GMOs must not be used in a way that results in its use as animal feed, which would restrict access to the GMOs by animals.
+Therefore, the licence does not impose the use of fencing at trial sites.